 VoteCast: California voters say nation headed wrong way

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday’s elections, AP VoteCast found that 28 percent of California voters said the country is on the right track, compared with 70 percent who said the country is headed in the wrong direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday’s elections, AP VoteCast found that 70 percent of California voters said the country is headed in the wrong direction, compared with 28 percent who said the country is on the right track.

 RACE FOR SENATE

-Feinstein had a sizable advantage among black voters, and Hispanic voters were split.
+Feinstein had a sizable advantage among black voters.
+Hispanic voters were split.

 RACE FOR GOVERNOR

-Black voters and Hispanic voters preferred Newsom.
+Black and Hispanic voters preferred Newsom.
 White voters overall were split over Newsom and Cox.

-Whites without a college degree were divided over Newsom and Cox.
-Conversely, white college graduates appeared to prefer Newsom.
+Whites without a college degree were also divided over the two gubernatorial candidates.
+White college graduates appeared to prefer Newsom.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters’ minds: 26 percent named it as the most important issue facing the nation in this year’s midterm elections.
-Others considered the economy (19 percent), immigration (19 percent), the environment (11 percent) and gun policy (9 percent) to be the top issue.
+Health care was at the forefront of voters’ minds: Some 26 percent of respondents named it as the most important issue facing the nation in this year’s midterm elections.

 STATE OF THE ECONOMY

-Voters have a positive view of the nation’s current economic outlook _ 58 percent said the nation’s economy is good, compared with 41 percent who said it’s not good.
+California voters have a positive view of the nation’s current economic outlook, with 58 percent saying the nation’s economy is excellent/good, compared with 41 percent who said it’s not.

-A majority of voters in California had negative views of Trump: 71 percent said they disapprove of how he is handling his job as president, while 28 percent said they approve of Trump.
+A majority of voters in California had negative views of President Donald Trump, with some 71 percent saying they disapprove of how he is handling his job as president.
+In contrast, 28 percent said they approve of Trump’s job performance.

 CONTROL OF CONGRESS

-Tuesday’s elections will determine control of Congress in the final two years of Trump’s first term in office, and 70 percent of California voters said which party will hold control was very important as they considered their vote.
-Another 21 percent said it was somewhat important.
+Tuesday’s elections determined control of Congress in the final two years of Trump’s first term in office.
+Some 70 percent of California voters said which party will hold control was very important as they considered their vote.
+Another 21 percent of voters said it was somewhat important.

 STAYING AT HOME

-In California, 73 percent of registered voters who chose not to vote in the midterm election were younger than 45.
-A wide share of those who did not vote _ 78 percent _ did not have a college degree.
-More nonvoters were Democrats (46 percent) than Republicans (19 percent).
+In California, 73 percent of registered voters who chose not to vote in the midterm elections were younger than 45.
+A wide share of those who did not vote — 78 percent — did not have a college degree.
+Some 46 percent of nonvoters were Democrats, while 19 percent were Republicans.